ThemApples/Bittercode/README.md

 This application CAN ONLY BE USED BY USERS WITH THE ANDROID PLATFORM.<br />
 The APK is located in the the builds folder.

+## Builds

+- Bittercode_BETA_v1.0
+	- Sub Known Errors:
+	- Sub The program will crash if an unregistered code is put into the decrypt text box

 ## Contributors